joannakl/cs102/syllabus.markdown

 Recitations for the course are used to answer your questions regarding the material and posted projects.

-During recitations you will also get some hands on practice by participating in (usually group) activities.
+During recitations you will also get some hands on practice by participating in group activities.
 It may be a good idea to bring a laptop to recitations (although it is not a requirement since you will only need one laptop per group).

 # Assignments
----

-There will be two different types of assignments in this course:
-1. programming projects, and
-3. do not hand-in homeworks (DNHI).

-**Programming projects (30% of your final grade)** will be given on a regular basis.
-In general, they will be due one-two weeks after they are assigned.
+**Programming projects (25% of your final grade)** will be given on a regular basis.
+In general, they will be due 7-10 days after they are assigned.
 They will require you to write and, often, read and understand significant amount of code.